bobagit/calculator/README.md

 ## Known Issues
  - Pressing Equals after an operator causes NaN
- - Possible to add leading zeros
+ - Multiple leading zeros
- - May be possible to end with decimal
+ - Possible to end with decimal
+ - Large numbers are not handled properly